zone117x/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

 ## Configure Kong Gateway

-Configuring Kong Gateway requires creating a Namespace and Secrets.
-The Secrets contain Kong’s enterprise license, admin password, session configurations, and Postgres connection details.
+Configuring Kong Gateway requires a Namespace and configuration Secrets.
+Our secrets will contain Kong's enterprise license, admin password, session configurations, and Postgres connection details.
 If you do not have a `license.json` file, please contact your account manager.

 1. Create a Namespace for {{site.base_gateway}}: